Frequently Asked Questions

 How do I get a Certificate of Indian Blood (CIB)?

-A CIB can often be obtained from the Bureau of Indian Affairs (BIA) regional or area office that covers the area where your tribe is located.
-Send your birth certificate, your Indian parents' birth certificate and if available, your Indian grandparents' birth certificate (otherwise their name and approximate birth date), to the Regional or Area BIA office where your tribe or ancestors are from.
-If your ancestors were on any of the old census rolls, they might be able to provide you with the name of the tribe(s) you are from and the percentage(s) of Indian blood.
+A CIB can often be obtained from the Bureau of Indian Affairs (BIA) regional or agency office that covers the area where your tribe is located.
+If you don't know specifically which tribe, then try contacting the BIA closest to where your ancestors were born or lived.
+Send your birth certificate, your Indian parents' birth certificate and if available, your Indian grandparents' birth certificate (otherwise their name and approximate birth date), to the Regional or Agency BIA office where your tribe or ancestors are from.
+If your ancestors were on any of the old census rolls (early 1900's), they might be able to provide you with the name of the tribe(s) you are from and the percentage(s) of Indian blood.
 This doesn't always work, but it's the easiest and fastest way to prove your Native ancestry.
-You may need to genealogical research prior to this step.
-See the information under the "Researching Your Ancestry" under the tab to the right for ideas of where to look for information..
+You may need to do some genealogical research prior to this step.
+See the information under the "Researching Your Ancestry" under the tab to the right for ideas of where to look for information.

 Can blood tests be used to determine ancestry?